USF Strategic Investment Pool (SIP) Awards

 The University of South Florida Strategic Investment Pool (SIP) Awards, administered through USF Research & Innovation, offer tenured/tenure-track and full-time research faculty members the opportunity to apply for strategic investment pool funds.

 During the fall semester of 2019, USFRI issued a call for proposals to be evaluated by the Research Advisory Committee, based on the following criteria: expertise of the PI/Co-PI; focus on novel, innovative, and inventive research and development; promotion of interdisciplinary and/or international collaboration; alignment with the USF Research Strategic Plan and/or other USF Strategic Priorities (e.g., PBF, Preeminence, AAU); potential for future funding and sustainability of project for a minimum of three years beyond initial funding; clarity of budget; and justification for funding.

-The following fourteen projects have been selected for funding.
+The following fourteen projects have been selected for funding in April 2020.
 Thanks to all who participated in this strategic research program.

 Dr. Jean-François Biasse, College of Arts Sciences: The Center for Cryptographic Research (CCR) will engage in cryptography, the science of encrypting and decrypting messages, and will provide an integrated, interdisciplinary, synergistic response to the cryptography challenges and opportunities stemming from research in cybersecurity.